BolverBlitz/CoronaDE_Telegrambot/README.md

 `npm i telebot mysql`

-Enter Telegram Bot Token in secret.json you also may want to chance Kanal ID in the code.
+Enter Telegram Bot Token in secret.json you also may want to change Kanal ID/Channel ID in the code.

 `node Setup.js`